World-Domination-Plan/Project_X/README.md

 ### 2. Open a Canvas and Paint

 In the workspace the user faces a paintable quad.
+Physical brush props are spawned by `CanvasBrushSpawner`; grabbing one triggers `BrushGrabState`, which attaches the brush to the controller and registers it with the canvas.

 1. The `PaintableSurfaceRT` component initialises two ping-pong `RenderTexture` buffers (`_a`, `_b`) at 1024 × 1024.
+2. `BrushToolState` holds the active paint settings (color, radius, hardness) and exposes `CurrentBrushState` to the rest of the system.
+Color can be changed via `SetColor`, `NextPresetColor` / `PreviousPresetColor`, or the `BrushVrColorCycleInput` component which maps controller button presses to color cycling.
+The `BucketColorPaletteOpener` spawns a hand-held palette for freeform color selection.
-2. The user squeezes the **right controller trigger** — `XRPainterRayInput` detects the press via `IsDrawing()`, casts a physics ray, and resolves the hit UV coordinate from `TryGetStrokeTarget`.
+3. The user squeezes the **right controller trigger** — `XRPainterRayInput` detects the press via `IsDrawing()`, casts a physics ray, and resolves the hit UV coordinate from `TryGetStrokeTarget`.
-3. `BeginStroke` calls `CanvasStrokeSyncNgo.LocalStrokeBegin`, which registers the stroke locally and fires a `StrokeBeginServerRpc` so every other connected client is notified.
+4. `BeginStroke` calls `CanvasStrokeSyncNgo.LocalStrokeBegin`, which registers the stroke locally and fires a `StrokeBeginServerRpc` so every other connected client is notified.
-4. As the controller moves, `AddStrokeSample` interpolates intermediate UV points and batches them.
+5. As the controller moves, `AddStrokeSample` interpolates intermediate UV points and batches them.
 When the batch reaches `flushPointThreshold`, `FlushBatch` calls `CanvasStrokeSyncNgo.LocalStrokePoints` → `StrokePointsServerRpc` → `StrokePointsClientRpc` to replicate the stroke on all peers.
-5. Each `PaintAt(uv, brush)` call GPU-blits the brush mask onto the current `RenderTexture` buffer.
+6. Each `PaintAt(uv, brush)` call GPU-blits the brush mask onto the current `RenderTexture` buffer.
-6. Releasing the trigger calls `EndStroke` → `CanvasStrokeSyncNgo.LocalStrokeEnd` → `StrokeEndServerRpc`.
+7. Releasing the trigger calls `EndStroke` → `CanvasStrokeSyncNgo.LocalStrokeEnd` → `StrokeEndServerRpc`.

 **Autosave:** Every 10 seconds (configurable in the Inspector), `PaintableSurfaceRT.SaveCanvasToPNG` writes a timestamped PNG to the device's `Application.persistentDataPath/Paintings/` directory.

-**Color & brush controls** are exposed through `PaintableSurfaceRT.GetCurrentBrushState` / `SetMode`, giving artists full control over `brushColor`, `radius`, and `hardness`.
+**Canvas modes** are controlled via `PaintableSurfaceRT.SetMode`: `DrawOnBlank` starts from a clear canvas, `DrawOverImage` seeds the canvas from an existing texture, and `DisplayOnly` locks it for viewing.

 ### 3. Collaborate with Another Artist